Optimizing Heat Alert Issuance with Reinforcement Learning

-Alternatively, we could develop a predictive model to select counties that are likely to benefit from RL, using intuitions similar to those in our CART analysis.
+Alternatively, we could develop a preliminary predictive model to select counties that are likely to benefit from RL, using intuitions similar to those in our CART analysis.

-In light of laying a foundation for sequential decision making in climate \& health, we anticipate several common questions about our approach.
-The first is how to move beyond our fixed alert/intervention budget.
-Under climate change, the number of extreme heat events is likely to increase.
-How best to update an alert budget to address a changing system, while simultaneously managing alert fatigue, appears to be an open question.
-Future work could explore modeling alert fatigue as part of the RL environment, for instance, incorporating evidence and/or methods from behavioral science.
-Similarly, RL algorithms that are intentionally robust to distribution shift (i.e. under climate change) merit investigation in a climate \& health setting.
+We anticipate several common questions about our approach.
+The first is how to move beyond a fixed alert budget, important in a changing system (under climate change, the number of extreme heat events is expected to increase).
+From a practical standpoint, real monetary budgets from stakeholders could be used, for instance ``how many times can we afford to open our cooling center(s) this summer?"
+Future work could also explore modeling alert fatigue as part of the RL environment, for instance by incorporating tools from behavioral science.
+RL algorithms that are intentionally robust to distribution shift also merit investigation in a climate \& health setting.